HypeLinkBot/HypeLink/README.md

 ---

-im no longer providing instructions on how to host this locally because im tired of maintaining it.
+I'm not providing instructions on how to host the bot yourself, this repo is just for reference.